 If this goes on long enough, it's possible to set a diagnostic fault code for "Engine running cold too long".
 On some models that will turn on the Check Engine light.
 That can turn into a big problem because if a totally different, minor problem is detected, you won't know it because the light is already on.
-Many minor problems can turn into real expensive problems if they're ignored.

 Monday, January 25th, 2016 AT 3:57 PM